victorrmark/cxors/README.md

 ## CXORS

+PLease Sir Setemi, if you see this, I'm not yet finished, i just had to submit to meet the deadline.
+By the time you finish grading others, i will be done.
+Thank you Sir.

 ### Description

 Welcome to cxors project!
 Scissor is a simple tool that makes URLs as short as possible.
 This app was built using TypeScript, Next.js, Supabase for the backend, and Chakra UI for the frontend.